doughodson/OpenEaaglesExamples/README.md

 *  Use makeEdl.bat to generate the example *.edl files under windows, and use 'make edl' to generate the *.edl files under linux.

-*  Most of the examples are in the 'Eaagles' namespace.

 Demonstration Applications
 --------------------------